Shades (comics)

 Hernan "Shades" Alvarez is a supervillain appearing in American comic books published by Marvel Comics.
-He is the father of Victor Alvarez and is frequently seen with Comanche, his partner in crime.
+He is the father of Victor Alvarez and is frequently seen with his partner-in-crime Comanche.

 Theo Rossi portrayed Shades in the Marvel Cinematic Universe series Luke Cage (2016-2018).

 Publication history

 Shades first appeared in Luke Cage, Hero for Hire #1 and was created by Archie Goodwin and George Tuska.

 Fictional character biography

-The unnamed person who grew up to become Shades was raised in Harlem.
+Shades was raised in Harlem.
 During his youth, Shades was involved with a woman named Reina Alvarez, with whom he had a son named Victor Alvarez.

-Shades was recruited into a gang called the Rivals which also consisted of Carl Lucas, Willis Stryker and Comanche.
-As a member of the Rivals, Shades engaged in a fight with a rival gang called the Diablos and many other gangs while also committing petty crimes and working for crime lord Sonny Caputo.
-Shades and Comanche were later arrested by the police and sentenced to Seagate Prison where they were tortured by the ruthless prison guard Albert "Billy Bob" Rackham.

-After suffering years of torture and abuse from Rackham, Shades and Comanche escape from Seagate, and decide that to get revenge on their former tormentor.
-Shades and Comanche try to get Luke Cage to help them in their plot only to learn that he has gone straight.
+Shades joins a gang called the Rivals alongside Carl Lucas, Willis Stryker, and Comanche.
+Shades and Comanche are later arrested and sentenced to Seagate Prison, where they are tortured by prison guard Albert Rackham.
+After several years, Shades and Comanche escape from Seagate and decide to take revenge on Rickham.
+Shades and Comanche try to get Luke Cage to help them in their plot, only to learn that he has gone straight.
+Shades and Comanche become hoodlums-for-hire, often clashing with Cage and Iron Fist.

-Shades and Comanche returned and became hoodlums-for-hire, often clashing with Luke Cage and his new partner Iron Fist.
-Even though they had a past association with Luke Cage, Shades and Comanche indicated that they would kill him if they are ordered to.